Covestro has ambitious goals

 Sustainability as a compass

-Covestro successfully combines economic, ecological and social aspects since its foundation.
-The company has been committed to the principle of “People, Planet, Profit” for many years.
+Covestro is advancing sustainability at all levels, driven by the “People, Planet, Profit” principle – the backbone of the company.
+It reflects the company's dedication to creating economic, ecological, and social value through its business activities.
 Covestro is also guided by the Sustainable Development Goals of the United Nations.
 They are an integral part of the corporate strategy.

 Our pillars of sustainability